 As a UAE trader, there are a few country specific points to look out for when you are getting into forex trading here.
 It is also helpful to know that 50:1 leverage will typically be available unless you are a professional trader in which case 400:1 will be open to you.

-You should also remember that although it may be offered, spread betting is probably considered Haram and thus not legal in the UAE.
+You should also remember that although it may be offered, spread betting is probably considered Haram and thus not legal within the Emirates.

 Therefore, it would be a good idea to steer clear of this while taking on board the following tips: